Specialist Certificate in Global Competition Law

 The Specialist Certificate in Global Competition Law responds to the global proliferation of competition and consumer policies and laws, and their increasingly active enforcement.
 Competition policy and law are a crucial means of driving economic growth, higher living standards and productivity at national and global levels.
 The course aims to provide professionals working in the public or private sector with advanced competencies in legal and economic analysis and problem-solving abilities.

-Upon completion of this course, you may choose to proceed to the Graduate Diploma in Global Competition and Consumer Law, Master of Laws (Global Competition and Consumer Law) or the Master of Global Competition and Consumer Law with credit for the subjects you have completed in the Specialist Certificate.
+Upon completion of this course, you may choose to proceed to the Graduate Diploma in Global Competition and Consumer Law or the Master of Global Competition and Consumer Law with credit for the subjects you have completed in the Specialist Certificate.